Sean Hughes (surgeon)

-His interests in the history of medicine have focused on the history of orthopaedic surgery, and the doctor and poet John Keats.
+His interests in the history of medicine were focused on the history of orthopaedic surgery, and the doctor and poet John Keats.

 Early life and training

-Hughes was born in Farnham, Surrey, England, son of Patrick J. and Kathleen E. Hughes.
+Sean Hughes was born in Farnham, Surrey, England on 2 December 1941, the son of Patrick J. and Kathleen E. Hughes.
 He completed his early education at Downside School.
 He studied medicine at the University of London, qualifying MB BS in 1966.
 His surgical training in orthopaedics took place in London and he became a senior registrar in orthopaedic and trauma surgery at the Middlesex Hospital and the Royal National Orthopaedic Hospital.
 He attained his FRCSEd in 1971 and FRCSEng and FRCSI the following year.
-Subsequently, he was awarded the degree of MS from University of London with a thesis on bone scanning, completed while he was research fellow at the Mayo Clinic, Rochester, Minnesota, US.
+Subsequently, he was awarded the degree of MS from University of London with a thesis on bone blood flow, completed while he was research fellow at the Mayo Clinic, Rochester, Minnesota, US.

 Surgical career

-In 1979 he was appointed Senior Lecturer and honorary consultant orthopaedic surgeon, Royal Postgraduate Medical School in London.
+In 1979, Hughes was appointed Senior Lecturer and honorary consultant orthopaedic surgeon, Royal Postgraduate Medical School in London.
 Later that year he was appointed to the Chair of Orthopaedic Surgery at the University of Edinburgh.
 In 1984/85, he held an academic mentorship for Rüdiger Döhler.
 The International Skeletal Society's 25th anniversary book lists him as a member.

-In 1991, he became Professor of orthopaedic surgery, Imperial College London and honorary consultant orthopaedic surgeon, Hammersmith Hospitals NHS Trust (1991–2006).
-At the same time he took on the role of Chief of Service Orthopaedics and Trauma Surgery, Hammersmith Hospitals NHS Trust, a post which he held until 1998, when he became the Trust's Clinical Director for Surgery and Anaesthetics.
+In 1991, Hughes became professor of orthopaedic surgery, Imperial College London and honorary consultant orthopaedic surgeon, Hammersmith Hospitals NHS Trust (1991–2006).
+At the same time he took on the role of Chief of Service Orthopaedics and Trauma Surgery, Hammersmith Hospitals NHS Trust, a post which he held until 1997, when he became the Trust's Clinical Director for Surgery and Anaesthetics.
 He was Non-Executive Director of the West Middlesex University Hospital (2001–2005) and was Medical Director of Ravenscourt Park Hospital from 2002–2004.
 Hughes was Clinical Director of the Hillingdon Primary Care Trust from 2008–10.

-In addition to his clinical and academic responsibilities, he was Vice President of the Royal College of Surgeons of Edinburgh (1994–97) and President of the British Orthopaedic Research Society (1995–97).
+In addition to his clinical and academic responsibilities, Hughes was Vice President of the Royal College of Surgeons of Edinburgh (1994–97) and President of the British Orthopaedic Research Society (1995–97).
 He served as chairman of the charity Action Research, now called Action Medical Research (1998–1991).